-We quantify the impact of grid spacing on the ascent dynamics of the WCB air parcels by analysing the main ascent period 220 (MAP) in Fig. 6.
-MAP is defined as the period during which the actual ascent occurs, i.e., the time period between the minimum and maximum height (Oertel et al., 2019).
-Panel a shows the mean MAP, while panel b shows the minimum MAP.
-We note that for all grid spacings, the maximum MAP is 48 hours, as there always exist at least one trajectory that takes the whole 48 hour period to complete its ascent.
-Panel c shows the mean ascent height, which is defined as the mean pressure level difference between the beginning and the end of the ascent.
-Panel d shows the mean ascent rate, which is the ratio of mean ascent height 225 and mean MAP.
+We quantify the impact of grid spacing on the ascent dynamics of the WCB air parcels by analyzing the main ascent period (MAP) in Fig. 6.
+MAP is defined as the period during which the actual ascent occurs, i.e., the time period between the minimum and maximum pressure level of the parcel (Oertel et al., 2019).
+Figure 6a shows the mean MAP, while Fig. 6b shows the minimum MAP.
+We note that for all grid spacings, the maximum MAP is 48 h, as there always exists at least one trajectory that takes the whole 48 h period to complete its ascent.
+Figure 6c shows the mean ascent, which is defined as the mean pressure level difference between the beginning and the end of the ascent.
+This quantity is equivalent to that described in Table 1 of Oertel et al. (2019).
+Figure 6d shows the mean ascent rate, which is the ratio of mean ascent and mean MAP.

 As the grid is refined, parcels on average ascend faster and higher.
-For parametrized convection, the effect is nearly linear: each grid refinement by a factor of two leads to roughly the same decrease in mean MAP and increase in mean ascent height and rate.
-When comparing the finest and coarsest grids, we find that the 2.5 km grid results in ascent that is 6 hours faster and 60 hPa higher compared to the 80 km grid.
+For parameterized convection, the effect is nearly linear: each grid refinement by a factor of 2 leads to roughly the same decrease in mean MAP and increase in mean ascent and rate.
+When comparing the finest and coarsest grids, we find that the 2.5 km grid results in an ascent that is 6 h faster and 60 hPa higher compared to the 80 km grid.
 When convection is treated explicitly, the ascent occurs even faster and over a larger vertical distance.
 This finding is consistent with Rivière et al. (2021), who showed that WCB ascents are quicker and more abrupt for explicit convection but more moderate and steadier for parameterized convection.
-The impact of treating convection
+The impact of treating convection explicitly is largest for the 10 km grid and smallest for the 2.5 km grid.
+This finding is consistent with the expectation that the resolved circulation gradually replaces the convection scheme as the grid spacing is decreased, because of which the effect of the convection scheme should decrease with the grid spacing.
+In contrast to the marked impact of model resolution and treatment of convection, we again find no substantial impact of the treatment of microphysics.
+This can be seen by the close overlap of the circle and square symbols that distinguish the one- and twomoment cloud microphysics in Fig. 6.
+In summary, for finer grids and explicit convection, the model simulates a quicker and higher ascent of WCB parcels.